AI Agent Skill

 AI Agent Integration

 Designing is a rational process, not a decorative one.
-For an AI agent, minimalism is a functional choice: by reducing visual noise, we simplify the experience for both the machine and the human user.
+For an AI agent, minimalism is a functional choice: reducing visual noise simplifies the experience for both the machine and the human user.

 Getting Started